One day in Munich, you say? Can it really be done? Yes, it can and I tell you how in this epic one day in Munich itinerary.

 2. St. Peters Church for the Best View

-If you want an amazing view of the Rathaus and Marienplatz, you’ve got to hike up the tower in St. Peters Church, the oldest church in town.
-The church itself is nothing special, but the 360 views at the top can't be beat.
+If you want an amazing view of the Rathaus and Marienplatz, you’ve got to hike up the tower in St. Peters Church.
+It’s the oldest church in Munich.

 Nothing beats wandering around Munich’s Altstadt or historic old town.
 You can’t miss the massive Munich Residenz.

 And the Residenz is one of the only palaces in Germany where you can actually take photos!
 Here’s my complete guide to the Munich Residenz.

-If your heart pines for more Wittelsbach architecture, you can take a 20 minute tram ride from the city center to Nymphenburg Palace.
+If your heart pines for more Wittelsbach architecture, take a 20 minute tram ride from the city center Nymphenburg Palace.
 The palace was the swishy summer home of the Wittelsbach dynasty.
-It boasts a grand Stone Hall, a Gallery of Beauties, and captivating garden follies.
-If not, carry on with your tour of the old town.
+Here’s my complete guide to Nymphenburg Palace.

 Max-Joseph Platz is also where you’ll find Munich’s National Theater.
 It’s a photogenic spot, with its dashing Neo-Classical Facade.